Sri Akal Takht Sahib

 3. By Bus: Amritsar has a well-connected bus service, and you can take a bus from nearby cities to reach the Amritsar Bus Stand.
 From there, you can take a taxi or an auto-rickshaw to reach the gurudwara.

 4. By Car: You can also drive to the gurudwara if you have your own vehicle or have rented one.
-The gurudwara is located in the heart of the city, and you can easily find it on the map.
+Gurudwara Sahib is located in the heart of the city and you can easily find it on the map.